Oxford Canal: Construction

 The Oxford Canal was constructed in several stages over a period of more than twenty years.

-In 1769 an Act of Parliament authorising the Oxford Canal was passed, having been promoted in Parliament by Sir Roger Newdigate MP, who chaired the canal company.
+In 1769 the Oxford Canal Act 1769 (9 Geo.
+3. c.
+70) authorising the Oxford Canal was passed, having been promoted in Parliament by Sir Roger Newdigate MP, who chaired the canal company.
 The intention was to link the industrial English Midlands to London via the River Thames.
 Construction began shortly after near Coventry.
 The principal motivation for the canal was the transport of coal from the Midlands to Oxford and London.

 Surveying of the route and initial construction were originally supervised by the celebrated engineer James Brindley, assisted by Samuel Simcock who was also Brindley's brother-in-law.
 Brindley died in 1772, when the canal had only reached Brinklow, and Simcock took over.
 By 1774 the canal had reached Napton, but the company was already running out of money.

-In 1775, a second Act was passed allowing the company to raise more funds.
+A second act, the Oxford Canal Act 1775 (15 Geo.
+3. c.
+9) was passed allowing the company to raise more funds.
 Construction soon started again and by 1778 the canal had reached Banbury.
 Financial problems meant that work on the final stretch from Banbury to Oxford did not begin until 1786, and when it did, James Barnes was appointed as the engineer.
 As funds were limited, the Banbury-Oxford stretch was built more cheaply, and to lower standards than the rest of the canal, and many cost saving measures were used whenever possible: Wooden lift or swing bridges were built, instead of more expensive fixed brick bridges.
-Deep locks were used wherever possible, with single gates at both end instead of double gates.
+Deep locks were used wherever possible, with single gates at both ends instead of double gates.
 A stretch of the River Cherwell at Shipton-on-Cherwell was incorporated into the canal.
 This reduced construction costs, but the behaviour of the river makes the canal more difficult to use.

 The Oxford Canal reached the outskirts of Oxford in 1789, when a coal wharf was opened at Heyfield Hutt, now the site of Hayfield Road.
 The final section into central Oxford was ceremonially opened on 1 January 1790.

 The Duke's Cut, a short link from the Oxford Canal to the River Thames, just north of Oxford, was built in 1789 by the Duke of Marlborough.

 The River Swift (a tributary of the River Avon) connected to the original route of the Oxford Canal near Cosford and was used as a water feeder to the canal.
 In 1785 there was a proposal to make the river navigable from the Oxford Canal at Cosford to the town of Lutterworth in Leicestershire.
 This proposal however never came to fruition.
 The River Swift, however is still an important feeder to the northern Oxford Canal, via the now unnavigable Brownsover Arm; a part of the canal which was bypassed when the canal was straightened.